 Multi-ethnic and multi-cultural, Malaysia has a rapidly-growing, industrialised, market economy and ambitious development goals.
 The country hosts a large and diverse international education sector with schools centred on Kuala Lumpur, Penang and Johor and a handful of campuses in East Malaysia.

-There are 36 IB World Schools in Malaysia, of which 20 offer the International Baccalaureate Diploma, three are authorised to teach three stages of the IB curriculum.
+There are 35 IB World Schools in Malaysia, of which 19 offer the International Baccalaureate Diploma, and four are authorised to teach three stages of the IB curriculum.
 About a third of IB World Schools are government-run.
 For a full list of IB World Schools, see the IB's website.

 International schools in Malaysia cater to local families and expatriates.
 A 40 per cent cap on enrolment of Malaysian citizens was lifted in 2012.
 Many schools have adopted the National Curriculum of England and Wales, with Australian and American curriculums offered in others.
 There are a number of religious foundations including Islamic and Methodist schools.